top of page

 IMG water.JPG

-I am the mother of two grown children.
+I am the mother of two grown, married children.

 Cassie and Justin are my own fantastic kids!
 (Pictured below).